soumwadeep/SdgTube/README.md

 # SdgTube
-Welcome To Youtube 2.0!
-Where An User No More Need To Log In Via Google Account To Enjoy The Features Of Youtube!
+Welcome To Youtube 2.0.Where An User Doesn't Require To Sign In Via His/Her Google Account Just To Get The Full Advantage Of Youtube!